51ԹϺ

 It’s one thing to make the retirement plan easier to participate in, but I challenge all of us to make it hard for employees to avoid the retirement plan and save for their future.

-An auto sweep may also catch those who stopped contributing for some reason but forgot to re-enroll or catch those who didn’t know they were eligible.
-For employers conducting the full sweep each year they tend to do this when annual reviews and raises occur to help keep any difference in take-home pay to a minimum.
+An automatic annual re-enrollment may also catch those who stopped contributing for some reason but forgot to re-enroll or catch those who didn’t know they were eligible.
+For employers conducting a re-enrollment each year they tend to do this when performance reviews and raises occur or during the benefits election period.
+This helps keep any difference in take-home pay to a minimum.

-Research shows that almost half of nonparticipants would be interested in learning more about their benefits during their performance management period and nearly 1 in 3 would continue to defer when auto enrolled.
+Research shows that almost half of nonparticipants would be interested in learning more about their benefits during their performance management period and nearly 3 in 4 would continue to defer when auto-enrolled.

-Auto increase aggressively.
+Auto-increase aggressively.
 Make it hard to not save enough.
-Consider designing the plan so everyone saving below 15% (not just those who were auto enrolled) is auto escalated by 1% each year until their deferral rate hits 15%.
+Consider designing the plan so everyone saving below 15% (not just those who were auto-enrolled) is auto-increased by 1% each year until their contribution rate hits 15%.
 Most employees need to save more than they do.

 Hypothetical participant scatter plot analysis